medanmilos1831/pnpm-monorepo-med1802-packages/med1802/repository-manager/README.md

   - `lifecycle?: ILifeCycle` - Lifecycle hooks
     - `onConnect?: () => void` - Called when repository is first connected (when connections go from 0 to 1)
     - `onDisconnect?: () => void` - Called when repository is last disconnected (when connections go from 1 to 0)
+  - `middlewares?: Middleware[]` - Array of middleware functions to intercept method calls

 **Example:**